garaio/remcloud-message-bus-api/masterdata_context.md

 eventType | string | Masterdata.Unit.Created
 data | hash |
 &nbsp;&nbsp;reference | string | unique identifier for the unit; the first segment of the key is the property reference, the second is the building reference eg '1234.01.0001'
+&nbsp;&nbsp;unitCategoryCode | string | code to identify the unit category; the list of unit categories is part of the initial load data
-&nbsp;&nbsp;unitTypeCode | string | code to identify the unit type; the list of unit types is part of the initial load data &nbsp;&nbsp;numberOfRooms | string | number of rooms as a decimal, eg "3.5"; might be null &nbsp;&nbsp;ewid | integer | [read about it](https://www.bfs.admin.ch/bfs/de/home/register/personenregister/registerharmonisierung/minimaler-inhalt-einwohnerregister/egid-ewid.html), might be null
+&nbsp;&nbsp;unitTypeCode | string | code to identify the unit type; the list of unit types is part of the initial load data &nbsp;&nbsp;storeyCode | string | code to identify the unit storey; the list of storeys is part of the initial load data; might be null
+&nbsp;&nbsp;location | string | location of the unit, where appropriate, eg left, middle, right; this is free text and might be null
+&nbsp;&nbsp;numberOfRooms | string | number of rooms as a decimal, eg "3.5"; might be null &nbsp;&nbsp;ewid | integer | [read about it](https://www.bfs.admin.ch/bfs/de/home/register/personenregister/registerharmonisierung/minimaler-inhalt-einwohnerregister/egid-ewid.html), might be null
 &nbsp;&nbsp;bfsId | string | [read about it](https://www.bfs.admin.ch/bfs/de/home/register/gebaeude-wohnungsregister/gebaeudeadressen.html), might be null